cestef/blog.cstef.dev/src/content/blog/shamir-secret-sharing.md

 ---
-title: Shamir's Secret Sharing Inner Workings
+title: Elliptic Curve Cryptography for the Curious
 tags: [cryptography, maths]
-description: My journey to learning how this elegant algorithm works.
+description: My journey to learning how Elliptic Curve Cryptography works.
 date: 2024-10-30
 growth: seedling
 ---

 ## Introduction

 As I was talking about maths with a friend of mine, he mentioned modular arithmetic.
 Even though I had no idea what this was, the subject really seemed interesting: In the realm of $RR^n$, we typically operate with an infinite number of elements.
-However, what if we were to restrict ourselves to a finite set of, let's say, $256$ elements?
+However, what if we were to restrict ourselves to a finite set of, let's say, $79$ elements?

 Let's take a simple equation to demonstrate this way of thinking: